Deltacron/MERN_Code_Challenge/README.md

 	<li>Utilize the APIs and create a Home page with at least three categories/resources i.e People, Starships, and Planets (follow the instructions given under API to find out resource panel on swap.dev).</li>
 	<li>When the user clicks on a category, it will navigate to another page with a list of subitems in that category.</li>
 	<li>Display spinner or placeholder component while the API request is ongoing.</li>
 	<li>Create a good looking and responsive application that adopts to different screen resolutions.
 DO NOT submit the test with basic design.
 Also DO NOT use any library for CSS.
-Write your own css to designt the pages.</li>
+Write your own css to design the pages.</li>
   	<li>Add images for each category and sub-items.
 Fetch the images from the NodeJs server and DO NOT add them on the frontend.</li>
 	<li>Push the code to a public GitHub repo with a `README.md` that explains how to execute the app.</li>
   	<li>Deploy the app onto a Heroku, AWS instance, or equivalent.</li>